Multimodal Training Data Platform for Transportation AI

 Pedestrians crossing a street at a crosswalk, each person highlighted with green detection boxes.

-Monitor Pedestrians and Foot Traffic
+Pedestrian and Foot Traffic Monitoring

 Monitor Pedestrians and Foot Traffic annotation involves accurately labeling and tracking people in various environments.
 This annotation type is crucial for applications such as smart city planning, autonomous vehicles, crowd management, and safety analytics, enabling intelligent systems to understand and respond to human movement.